 There has been a substantial to large decline (approximately 50%-90%), based on a loss of the original habitat.

 The threats include habitat loss and fragmentation.
-Other possible threats include exotic parasitoids, habitat management issues, and Gypsy Moth (Lymantria dispar) caterpillar spraying.
-Larvae of this subspecies are documented to be highly sensitive to Bt (Bacillus thuringiensis - a bacterial biological control used on Gypsy Moth caterpillars) (Peacock et al., 1998).
+Other possible threats include exotic parasitoids, habitat management issues, and spongy moth (Lymantria dispar) caterpillar spraying.
+Larvae of this subspecies are documented to be highly sensitive to Bt (Bacillus thuringiensis - a bacterial biological control used on spongy moth caterpillars) (Peacock et al., 1998).
 The larvae appear to be able to survive even severe defoliation, however.
 Based on observations by Dale Schweitzer in New Jersey, late instars are very tolerant of starvation, can usually find an alternate foodplant while the oaks refoliate, and manage to survive but subsequently pupate later than normal.
-In such situations they will eat black huckleberry and dangleberry which even gypsy moth larvae accept sparingly.
+In such situations they will eat black huckleberry and dangleberry which even spongy moth larvae accept sparingly.

 At the Albany Pine Bush, increased prescribed burning should benefit this buckmoth.

 Information on the exact habitat requirements of southeastern New York populations is needed.

 The Albany Pine Bush and Glens Falls populations are on remnants of once extensive sand plain pine barrens which is typical for the species at this latitude.
 Such populations occur in scrub oak areas with almost no tree cover or a sparse pitch pine canopy.
 Recent photographs of larva from the Shawangunk Ridge in southeastern New York indicates that some scrub oak habitats in this region support populations as they do in adjacent northern New Jersey.
 The northern New Jersey population is found in scrub oak areas, but in general, the habitats for these ridgetop occurrences are not well understood and it possible they could occur in other dry scrubby situations.